csci-1301/csci-1301.github.io/docs/exercises.md

     --------------------------------- ---------------

-    But things get complicated when multiple operators are used, but no parenthesis are indicated.
+    But things can get complicated when multiple operators are used, but no parenthesis are indicated.
 For instance, should

     ```
     7 / 2 - 4 * 8 % 3